Frequently Asked Questions

 Where 404 is the number of the error you wish to catch and err404.html is the name of the file you want displayed when an error occurs.
 You may use a PHP or CGI script for an ErrorDocument, but be careful not to use absolute paths to specify the name of your ErrorDocument.

-Due to the design of our network, you typically cannot use an ErrorDocument to catch a 503 Service Unavailable error.
-Such errors do not routinely occur except during system maintenance.
-They may also occur during some types of partial service interruptions, or if you have a custom server type with improperly-configured daemons or proxies.
+Due to the design of our network, you typically cannot use an ErrorDocument to catch a "503 Service Unavailable" error.
+Such errors do not routinely occur except during system maintenance or some types of partial service interruptions.
+They may also occur if you have a custom server type with improperly configured proxies or daemon processes that are not working.

 What should my site's canonical name be?